DrAndrewSpiers/DrAndrewSpiers.github.io/_pages/cv.md

 * In 2018 I assisted a physics class at Richard Taunton Sixth Form College, where I discussed the experience of studying physics at university with potential future students.

 * I am a member of the LISA Consortium.

+* I co-coordinate a project within the LISA Consortium, organising a team of 15 researchers.